Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

+Need something a little more in-depth than the above weight loss ideas?
 Achieving lasting weight loss and fitness is a struggle for many people from all walks of life.
 While losing weight and keeping it off isn’t easy, understanding the path to weight loss can be.
-Mastery of the 13 keys to weight loss allows you to focus your commitment where it counts and see meaningful results.
+Mastery of the 13 keys to losing weight allows you to focus your commitment where it counts and see meaningful results.

-Successful weight loss demands the right combination of three components: good nutrition, physical activity and behavior modification.
+The key to losing weight is paying attention to the right combination of three components: good nutrition, physical activity and behavior modification.

 Your body can’t do everything you want it to without the right fuel.
-Reject processed foods full of additives or other artificial substances in favor of whole foods.
+Reject processed foods full of additives or other artificial substances in favor of a sustainable health diet.
 You’ll be trading in excess salt, sugar and fat for dense nutrients your body can use.
 You will need to consume fewer calories than you burn to lose weight, so managing portion sizes and calories is critical.

 Make sure you engage in physical activity that you enjoy every day.
 It doesn’t need to be a marathon; taking the stairs at work and walking or biking is a great place to start.
 Choose whatever works for you and your schedule so you know you’ll get it done each day.

 So much attention is paid to nutrition and exercise that the last component, behavior modification, is put far on the backburner.
-The “yo-yo” effect of dieting and gaining weight back again is a result of failing to modify problematic behaviors.
-It doesn’t matter if you’ve failed in your weight loss efforts in the past — you can do it this time!
+However, it is often the main key to losing weight.
+The “yo-yo” effect of dieting and gaining weight back again is a result of failing to modify problematic behaviors and develop healthy new habits.
+It doesn’t matter if you’ve failed in your weight loss efforts in the past – you can do it this time.